andrewaddo/modjava/mod.phase3.out/features/shopping-cart-search/story-1.2.md

     3. The controller logic is covered by a unit test.
 *   **Integration Verification**:
     1. The `/products` endpoint remains fully functional for all non-search-related requests.

+## Status
+Ready for Review

+## Completion Notes
+The search functionality was already implemented in the `ProductController` and tested in `ProductControllerTest`.
+No changes were required.